Ebonyi State: Administration

 In 1999, Dr. Sam Ominyi Egwu was elected as the first governor of the state under the People's Democratic Party (PDP).
 He was succeeded by Martin Elechi who was elected in 2007 and successfully ran for re-election in 2011, under the same PDP.
-Gov Martin Elechi was succeeded by the current Governor, Dave Umahi, who was elected in the March 2015 election and re-elected in March 2019 for a second term in office.
+Gov Martin Elechi was succeeded by Governor, Dave Umahi, who was elected in the March 2015 election and re-elected in March 2019 for a second term in office..
+During his second tenure, Governor Dave Umahi defected to All Progressive Congress (APC) just prior to the 2023 General elections.
+His new party (APC) subsequently produced the Governor that succeeded him, Governor Francis Ogbonna Nwifuru, whose first tenure will elapse on May 29th, 2027.
+However, he is successfully poised to contest for second tenure under the ruling APC in the State in the 2027 General election.

 Natural resources

 Ebonyi is primarily an agricultural region.
 It is a leading producer of rice, yam, potatoes, maize, beans, and cassava, and have a notable basket market in Nigeria.
-Rice is predominantly cultivated in Ikwo, yams in Izzi, with other regions in the state such as Amasiri, Edda and Ezillo making notable contributions, Effium and Ezzamgo taking the top spots in cassava production, and basket production in Ntezi.
+Rice is predominantly cultivated in Ikwo, yams in Izzi, palm oil and cassava in Ohofia with other regions in the state such as Amasiri, Edda and Ezillo making notable contributions, Effium and Ezzamgo taking the top spots in cassava production, and basket production in Ntezi.
 Ebonyi has several solid mineral resources, including lead, crude oil, and natural gas, but few large-scale commercial mining mines.
 The state government has, however, given some incentives to investors in the agro-allied sector to encourage production but capacity remains largely under utilized.
 Ebonyi is called "the salt of the nation" for its huge salt deposit at the Okposi and Uburu Salt Lakes.
 There are also some tourist locations within the state prominent ones include Abakaliki Green Lake, Uburu Salt Lake, Unwana and Ikwo Beaches.